kibatensai/vk_test/README.md

 ---

-#### :speech_balloon: An `Input` component includes the main textarea and a popup, handled with boolean flag in useState
+#### :speech_balloon: `Input` component includes the main textarea and a popup, handled with boolean flag in useState

 #### :smiley_cat: `EmojiPicker` component contains the main popup component with tabs for all emojis and recently used ones